MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse4_2/readme.txt

 The Components directory has additional components that need to be installed.
-They are in the following subdirectories of the Components directory. addbtn95 ade
+They are in the following subdirectories of the Components directory.

+Note that the Design-time package for Graphics32 is a requirement for the ZoomBox component in QZoomBox2

+addbtn95
+ade
 ButtonEdit